matthewjf/kungfuchess/README.md

 ### AI Player

 Currently, only single player mode is supported.
 Black is played by the computer.

+The AI runs 2 intervals to make moves.
+One interval runs every half second and attempts to protect the king with the following logic:

+- If a piece threatens the king, the AI will attempt to take the piece
+- If it cannot take the piece, it will attempt to move the king to a safe position

-The AI will attempt a move every second.
-The AI uses the following logic to select its move:
+The second interval will move other pieces according to the following logic and runs every second:

 - Take the opponent's King if any piece can
 - Take a black piece if any piece can